-The Program on Governance of Natural Resources was created in 2016 to develop a network of scholars to examine the institutions that govern natural resources.
+The Program on Natural Resource Governance was created in 2016 to develop a network of scholars to examine the institutions that govern natural resources.
 The program supports and disseminates the work of its network of scholars, which includes scholars from IU and around the world.
-At IU, the program draws on faculty from Anthropology, Economics, Geography, Law, Political Science, the School of International and Global Studies, and the School of Public and Environmental Affairs.
+At IU, the program draws on faculty from Anthropology, Economics, Geography, Law, Political Science, the School of Global & International Studies, and the School of Public & Environmental Affairs.
 The study of natural resources has a long tradition at the Ostrom Workshop, and the program will continue to build on that tradition.

-- Ostrom Symposium on Natural Resource Governance: invited event to be held annually in the fall and comprised of 6–8 original papers presented for discussion.
+- Occasional Ostrom Symposium on Natural Resource Governance: Invited event to be held in the fall and comprised of original papers presented for discussion.

-- Outreach and Collaboration: ongoing project with innovative organization including The Natural Resources Law Working Group at the University of Oslo, the Classical Liberal Institute at NYU School of Law.
+- Outreach and Collaboration: Ongoing project with innovative organizations including the Research Group in Natural Resources Law at the University of Oslo, and the Classical Liberal Institute at NYU School of Law.

 - Visiting Scholars: The program will host visiting scholars working on natural resource topics.

 “The Insight and the Legacy of the Theory of Share Tenancy” (with Douglas Allen), special issue, Man and the Economy: The Journal of the Coase Society, online June 16, 2018.

 "The Evolution and Organization of Environmental Agencies: From Game Laws to Hierarchical Bureaucracy," presentation at the Symposium on Land, Resources, and Environmental Agencies, Notre Dame Law & Economics Program, Oct.
 23, 2017.

 "Property Institutions and the Limits of Coase."Journal of Institutional Economics 13(4) (2017): 793–800.